derhuerst/vbb-cli/README.md

 vbb-dep [station] [options]

 Arguments:
-    station         Station number (like "900000023201") or search string (like "Zoo").
+    station         Station number (like 900000023201) or search string (like "Zoo").

 Options:
-    --location  -l  Use current location.
-OS X only.
+    --location  -l  Use current location. macOS only.
     --duration  -d  Show departures for the next n minutes.
 Default: 15 --when      -w  A date & time string like "tomorrow 2 pm".
 Default: now --products  -p  Allowed transportation types.